imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 __Note:__ There is no need to set the Read- and Writeaccess programmatic because the ACL of a _workitem_ can be managed model definition in a transparent way.

+## CDI Events

+The DocumentService EJB provides an Observer Pattern based on CDI Events.
+The events are fired when a document was loaded or is saved.
+The Event is defined by the class:

+    org.imixs.workflow.engine.DocumentEvent

+The class _DocumentEvent_ defines the following event types:
+- ON\_DOCUMENT\_SAVE - send immediately before a document will be saved
+- ON\_DOCUMENT\_LOAD - send immediately after a document was loaded

+This event can be consumed by another Session Bean or managed bean implementing the @Observes annotation:

+	@Stateless
+	public class DocumentServiceListener {
+	    public void onEvent(@Observes DocumentEvent documentEvent){
+	        ItemCollection document=documentEvent.getDocument();
+	        System.out.println("Received DocumentEvent Type = " + documentEvent.getType());
+    	}
+	}